David-Tsui/NCHU-lib-Multimedia/README.md

 docker-compose run backup
 ```

-the backup file will be stored at `./backup/2017...`
+the backup directory will be stored at `./backup/YYYYMMDDhhmmss/nchu-lib`

 ## Restore DB data

 ```
 cd path/to/this/project
-docker-compose run restore ./backup/...
+docker-compose run restore ./backup/YYYYMMDDhhmmss/nchu-lib
 ```

 ## Update / Rebuild the service